 Event scoring: One stage single-elimination with progressive consolation

 In Brighton, there is a progressive consolation following on from the main single-elimination tournament.
-This qualifies for points at one round prior to the equivalent in the main tournament (so the consolation winner scores the same as the main losing finalist).
-In this case you score the greater of your scores in the main and consolation.
+This qualifies for points at one round prior to the equivalent in the main tournament, so the consolation winner scores the same as the main losing finalist.
+(Note: in 2018 this will change to two rounds prior, so consolations become less valuable – as most events have a first stage Swiss now, it’s possible to be in the consolation with five defeats) In this case you score the greater of your scores in the main and consolation.

 Event scoring: Two-stage events